-- Consolidate your Super - It's much easier to keep track of your money and also less fees if your super is in one account.
+- Consolidate your Super - Keep track of your money and pay less fees.

-- Beef up your Super savings - The before-tax contributions (also known as concessional contributions) you make, and performance returns you may earn inside Super are taxed at 15%.
-For many people, saving through Super is much more tax effective than saving the same amount outside Super.
+- Boost your Super savings - The before-tax contributions (also known as concessional contributions) you make, and performance returns you may earn inside Super are taxed at 15%.
+For many saving through Super is more tax effective than saving the same amount outside Super.

-- Salary Sacrificing - This simply involves agreeing with your employer for some of your pre-tax salary to be paid directly to your Super fund, before income tax is deducted.
-This should reduce the amount of tax you pay.
-For more information refer to salary sacrificing - boost your retirement funds.
+- Salary Sacrificing - This is simply agreeing with your employer for some of your pre-tax salary to be paid directly to your Super fund, before income tax is deducted.

 How tax-effective is super?